On this page

 The charts below show storage over the last 13 weeks and rolling 7 day inflows for the last year in North and South Islands.

-- Inflows over the last 4 weeks in the North Island have been below average and the South Island have been above average.
+- Inflows over the last 4 weeks in the North Island and South Island have been below average.

 |North Island||South Island|